kartik-v/yii2-widgets/README.md

 #### SideNav
 [```VIEW DEMO```](http://demos.krajee.com/widget-details/sidenav)

 This widget is a collapsible side navigation menu built to seamlessly work with Twitter Bootstrap framework.
 It is built over Twitter Bootstrap [stacked nav](http://getbootstrap.com/components/#nav-pills) component.
 This widget class extends the [Yii Menu widget](https://github.com/yiisoft/yii2/blob/master/framework/yii/widgets/Menu.php).
 Upto 3 levels of submenus are by default supported by the CSS styles to balance performance and useability.
-You can choose to extend it to more or less levels by customizing the <a [CSS](https://github.com/kartik-v/yii2-widgets/blob/master/assets/css/sidenav.css).
+You can choose to extend it to more or less levels by customizing the [CSS](https://github.com/kartik-v/yii2-widgets/blob/master/assets/css/sidenav.css).

 ### Demo
 You can see a [demonstration here](http://demos.krajee.com/widgets) on usage of these widgets with documentation and examples.